octobercms/docs/3.x/markup/tag/ajax-partial.md

 This tag extends the [`{% partial %}` Twig tag](./partial.md).
 :::

-The `{% ajaxPartial %}` tag renders partial contents on the page that includes [AJAX handler support](../../cms/ajax/introduction.md), self-updating and a shorter update syntax.
+The `{% ajaxPartial %}` tag renders partial contents on the page and includes support for [AJAX handlers](../../cms/ajax/introduction.md), self-updating and short update syntax.

 ```twig
 {% ajaxPartial "contact-form" %}
 ```

-The tag wraps the contents with a special HTML tag for the first load only.
-Subsequent AJAX requests using the partial will not include this wrapper.
+The Twig tag wraps the partial contents with a special HTML tag on the first load only.
+Subsequent loads via AJAX requests for this partial will not include the wrapper tag.

 ```html
 <div data-request-update-partial="contact-form">